Marcus Silcock

 GHOST CITY PRESS

 I have a new prose poem of Hungry Ghosts over at Ghost City Press.
 There is also a white monkey (Biała Małpa).
-It’s from my manuscript in progress entitled Hermit Kingdom.
-A nice summer July issue.
-You can read it over here: https://ghostcitypress.com/jul21poetry/2021/7/18/marcus-slease Here is a little reading of it.
-Read more
+It’s from my manuscript in progress entitled Hermit… Read more.

 -